-In our opinion, except for the possible effects of the matter described in the "Basis for our opinion on the audited information" section of our report, the statement of service provision on pages 28 to 156:
+In our opinion, except for the possible effects of the matter described in the "Basis for our opinion on the audited information" section of our report, the statement of service provision (referred to as "How did we perform") on pages [...] to [...]:

-- presents fairly, in all material respects, the levels of service for each group of activities for the year ended 30 June 2023, including: - the levels of service achieved compared with the intended levels of service and whether any intended changes to levels of service were achieved; - the reasons for any significant variation between the levels of service achieved and the intended levels of service; and - > complies with generally accepted accounting practice in New Zealand.
+- presents fairly, in all material respects, the levels of service for each group of activities for the year ended 30 June 2023, including: - the levels of service achieved compared with the intended levels of service and whether any intended changes to levels of service were achieved; - the reasons for any significant variation between the levels of service achieved and the intended levels of service; and - complies with generally accepted accounting practice in New Zealand.